Irina Tevzadze's Art and Fashion

 While focusing on cultivating creativity, acquisition of advanced knowledge and development of advanced design skills by her students, Irina introduced strong emphasis on sustainable practices by including in her courses such topics as zero-waste design, upcycling and circular fashion.

-As she taught upper level fashion design courses through 2025 academic year, Irina also advised students and led and supervised creation of numerous fashion collections which were showcased at ASU FIDM 'Uncertainty'Fashion Shows in partnership with Scottsdale Fashion Square and 'Compassion With Fashion' Gala events in partnership with Margaret Merritt Productions, which regularly broke fund-raising records and raised $2.1M for AZ Humane Society in 2025 alone.
+As she taught upper level fashion design courses through 2025 academic year, Irina also advised students and led and supervised creation of numerous fashion collections which were showcased biannually at ASU FIDM 'Uncertainty' Fashion Shows in partnership with Scottsdale Fashion Square and 'Compassion With Fashion' Gala events in partnership with Margaret Merritt Productions, which regularly broke fund-raising records and raised $2.1M for AZ Humane Society in 2025 alone.

 During her time at Stephens College, Irina was multiple times nominated for Excellence in Teaching Award and recognized as representing "Creativity" - one of Stephens' Ten Ideals.
 She also served on Presidential Inaugural Committee of the College and created the Inaugural Logo.
-Irina also served as a Committee Member of Citizen Jane Film Festival and created "Lady Jane" – a center-piece sculpture of the Festival, which for many years became one of its most recognized symbols.
+Irina also served as a Committee Member of Citizen Jane Film Festival and created "Lady Jane" - a center-piece sculpture of the Festival, which became one of its most recognized symbols.